-Being a greedy land grabber was hard work in the old days!
-The little town of Florence was swarmed with speculators who wanted to get rich, and in the 1880s the prime among them was Victor Lantry.
+Being a determined real estate mogul was hard work in the old days!
+The little city of Florence was swarmed with speculators who wanted to get rich, and in the 1880s the prime among them was Victor Lantry.
+This is a history of the Lantry-Thompson Mansion at 3524 State Street in Florence.

 Lantry - Thompson Mansion, 3524 State Street, Florence, North Omaha, Nebraska